The term normoglycemia refers to when blood glucose levels are within the considered ideal range most of the time.

 What is the appropriate glucose level for people with diabetes?

-According to American Diabetes Association recommendations, the following blood glucose levels are advised for adult people with diabetes, except for pregnant women.
+According to the American Diabetes Association recommendations, the following blood glucose levels are suggested for adult people with diabetes, except for pregnant women.

 - Fasting plasma glucose (before eating): 80–130 mg/dl